 The city goes all out with their Honolulu City Lights display and they have special trolley rides that take you around so you don't miss any of the festive displays.
-At the interisland terminal, the Honolulu Airport's towering Chriistmas tree was lit with golden lights that highlighted the lauhala woven pineapples.
+At the interisland terminal, the Honolulu Airport's towering Chriistmas tree was is decorated and lit each year -- one year with golden lights that highlighted the lauhala woven pineapples.
 Wow!

 Holidays in Hawaii, especially Christmas are widely celebrated.
 Even many of the Buddhist families participate in Christmas traditions, especially the Japanese-Americans, who come from long standing traditions of gift giving.
 If you're visiting the islands for the holidays, you will find a myriad of Christmas events on Oahu, actually on all the islands, but more so on Oahu.